-- Utilize an evaluation rubric to ensure that all candidates are subject to the selection criteria consistently.
-Use preferences and different screening techniques at round two and beyond.
-Committees apply those techniques using published preferred criteria, reference check information, phone interviews, personal interviews, and other screening techniques. - All candidates should be asked the same initial questions, with follow-up questions as needed to clarify the candidate's experience or qualifications as related to the initial question. - Everyone participating in the interview process should be made aware of the interview questions that are either illegal to ask, are irrelevant to their assessment of the candidate's qualifications for the position, or otherwise raise a risk of creating a legal claim.
+- The evaluation of applicants should be impartial and objective, based solely on the qualifications that are noted in the job posting and the documented information provided by the applicant in their application materials.
+Applicant veteran, disability, or other personal characteristics should not be considered during the screening process. - Utilize an evaluation rubric to ensure that all candidates are subject to the selection criteria consistently.
+Use preferences and different screening techniques at round two and beyond; specifically, committees apply those techniques using published preferred criteria, reference check information, phone interviews, personal interviews, and other screening techniques.

+- All candidates should be asked the same initial questions, with follow-up questions as needed to clarify the candidate's experience or qualifications as related to the initial question. - Everyone participating in the interview process should be made aware of the interview questions that are either illegal to ask, are irrelevant to their assessment of the candidate's qualifications for the position or otherwise raise a risk of creating a legal claim.
 See Acceptable and Unacceptable Interview Questions. - All interview methods should be consistent for each candidate that the committee screens.
 For example, if the first round of interviews is conducted virtually, conduct all interviews virtually regardless of the geography of any candidate.